Stop and Search Rights in Northern Ireland

 - In Scotland, stop and search operates under the Criminal Justice (Scotland) Act 2016, with a similar requirement for reasonable suspicion.

-- Stay calm and cooperate — you are legally required to stop for the search.
+- Stay calm and stop.
+You are legally required to remain for the search once the officer has detained you.

-- Ask questions — you have the right to know the officer's name, station, grounds, and legal power before the search begins.
+- Ask the GOWISELY questions.
+Get the officer's name, station, grounds, and legal power on the record before the search begins.

-- The search should happen in public.
-The officer can only ask you to remove your outer coat, jacket, and gloves.
-Anything more must be done out of public view by an officer of the same sex.
+- The search happens in public, and the officer can only ask you to remove your outer coat, jacket, and gloves.
+Anything more thorough has to be out of public view, by an officer of the same sex.

 What should you NOT do?